aharonmaghen/bookup/README.md

 # Bookup
-### Utility for looking up information about books
+### Utility for looking up information about books.